shibedrill/oxidefetch/README.md

 - Kernel version
 - Uptime
 - Shell
-- Terminal
+- Terminal emulator/console
 - CPU
 - GPU
 - Memory
-- Terminal emulator

 ### Installation
 Download a binary for your platform, and place it in your PATH.